Connect with others who understand.

 • Swelling or bruising around the eyes

-• Lichen amyloidosis causes a very itchy, scaly, reddish-brownish rash on the feet, legs, and arms.
+• Lichen amyloidosis — Causes a very itchy, scaly rash that may appear reddish-brown on lighter skin or darker brown or gray on darker skin, typically on the feet, legs, and arms

-• Macular amyloidosis leads to itchy, flat, brown or gray spots on the upper back and chest.
+• Macular amyloidosis — Leads to itchy, flat spots that may appear brown or gray on lighter skin, and darker brown, gray, or black on darker skin, usually on the upper back and chest

-• Nodular amyloidosis causes firm spots on the trunk, arms, legs, face, or genitals that may be pink, brown, or red.
+• Nodular amyloidosis — Results in firm spots on the trunk, arms, legs, face, or genitals that may be pink, brown, red, or darker than the surrounding skin

-• Amyloidosis cutis dyschromia leads to lighter or darker patches of skin.
+• Amyloidosis cutis dyschromia — Leads to patches of skin that are lighter or darker than the surrounding area

 More rarely, amyloidosis can affect the gastrointestinal (GI) tract, also called the digestive system.
-Studies have found that between 3 percent and 16 percent of people with amyloidosis have GI symptoms.
-These symptoms may be caused by amyloid proteins within the digestive organs themselves, or by amyloid within the muscles, nerves, or blood vessels that help the GI tract work correctly.
+Studies have found that between 3 percent and 16 percent of people with amyloidosis experience GI symptoms.
+These symptoms may result from amyloid proteins within the digestive organs themselves or in the muscles, nerves, or blood vessels that help the GI tract work properly.

 The mouth can be affected by amyloidosis.
 Some people with this condition develop a large, hard tongue that is covered with spots or blisters (macroglossia).
 This may lead to: